inx-nishits/inheritX-web/app/components/chatbot/README.md

     messages: [
       {
         role: "system",
-        content: "You are InheritX's AI assistant.
+        content: "You are Inheritx's AI assistant.
 Help users learn about our services in AI, web development, and mobile apps."
       },
       { role: "user", content: message }
     ],